openstack-archive/deb-python-coffin/README.rst

     - {% with %}

-Django filters that are ported in Coffin: date, time, timesince, timeuntil, truncatewords, truncatewords_html.
+Django filters that are ported in Coffin:

+    - date
+    - time
+    - timesince
+    - timeuntil,
+    - truncatewords
+    - truncatewords_html
+    - pluralize (expects an optional second parameter rather than the comma syntax)

 The template-related functionality of the following contrib modules has been ported in Coffin: ``coffin.contrib.markup``.